ros-controls/control.ros.org/doc/governance/governance.rst

 it according to our needs.
 This includes an asynchronous release cycle, where ros-controls claims to have a stable release for a ROS distro on **1st of October after an official ROS distribution release**.
 It is very likely that ros2_control packages will be available via the ROS build farm earlier than this date.
-The stable release, called **released ros2_control version** from now, will be announced on `ROS discourse <https://discourse.openrobotics.org/c/ros-controls/ros-controls-announce-news/107>`__ on time.
+This stable release, called **stable ros2_control release** from now, will be announced on `ROS discourse <https://discourse.openrobotics.org/c/ros-controls/ros-controls-announce-news/107>`__ on time.

 Versioning
 ~~~~~~~~~~

 We will use the ROS-specific rules on top of ``semver's`` for versioning, but also adhere to some ros-controls-specific rules:

-* Major version increments (i.e. API breaking changes) should not be made within a **released ros2_control version**.
+* Major version increments (i.e. API breaking changes) should not be made within a **stable ros2_control release**.

 * ros2_control heavily relies on the usage of `pluginlib <https://index.ros.org/p/pluginlib/>`__.
 Therefore, we distinguish two types of compiled code: non-plugin code together with plugin base classes, and plugins itself.

-  * ABI of plugins may change at every release, i.e., also within **released ros2_control version**.
+  * ABI of plugins may change at every release, i.e., also within **stable ros2_control release**.
 Typically, they are built by the buildfarm and not intended to be linked against your code.
   * For non-plugin code, the ABI is considered part of the public interface.
-Any change that requires recompiling dependent code is considered major (breaking) and must not be made within a **released ros2_control version**.
+Any change that requires recompiling dependent code is considered major (breaking) and must not be made within a **stable ros2_control release**.

 Public API declaration
 ~~~~~~~~~~~~~~~~~~~~~~